 So follow their lead, and explore the extravagant queer spirit of Gay Copenhagen but don’t forget that the entirety of this edgy yet functional city is your playground.
 In Copenhagen, you are entirely welcome as you are!

 - Gay Nightlife in Copenhagen

 - Gay Sauna in Copenhagen

 Attractions in Gay Copenhagen

-Copenhagen is a very safe, tolerant and progressive city and gay travelers in Denmark do not need to take any precautions concerning public displays of affection.
-Rest assured you will have no issues exploring this beautiful and diverse city, and even the essential list of things do with keep visitors entertained for at least a couple of days.
+Copenhagen is a very safe, tolerant and progressive city, and gay travelers in Denmark do not need to take any precautions concerning public displays of affection.
+Rest assured, you will have no issues exploring this beautiful and diverse city, and even the essential list of things to do keeps visitors entertained for at least a couple of days.

 Top Highlights Of Copenhagen